awsdocs/amazon-elasticache-docs/doc_source/redis/SubnetGroups.Deleting.md

 # Deleting a Subnet Group<a name="SubnetGroups.Deleting"></a>

 If you decide that you no longer need your subnet group, you can delete it\.
 You cannot delete a subnet group if it is currently in use by a cluster\.
+You also cannot delete a subnet group on a cluster with Multi\-AZ enabled if doing so leaves that cluster with fewer than two subnets\.
+You must first disable **Multi\-AZ** and then delete the subnet\.

 The following procedures show you how to delete a subnet group\.